appeler/ethnicolr/README.rst

    conda install -c soodoku ethnicolr

 Notes:
- - Tensorflow 2.X is not supported at this time, therefore only Python 3.7 and lower will work.
+ - The models are run and verified on Tensorflow 2x using Python 3.7 and 3.8 and lower will work. tf1x has been deprecated.
  - If you are installing on Windows, Theano installation typically needs admin. privileges on the shell.

 General API